Tag: David Lammy

 The below Parliamentary question was asked by David Lammy on 2016-05-18.

-To ask the Secretary of State for the Home Department, what plans her Department has to increase the resources available for the processing of Dublin III asylum transfer requests.
+To ask the Secretary of State for the Home Department, what steps she is taking to simplify application and processing systems to expedite the processing of Dublin III asylum transfer requests.

 James Brokenshire